 Photo by Soft_Light via iStock

 When you take off on adventures away from camp, be sure you take the essentials – food, water, bug spray, first aid, and so forth.
-Carry these and other necessities in a comfortable bag like the Tough Traveler Super Padre Ergonomic Backpack shown below.
+Carry these and other necessities in a comfortable bag to make the trip that much better!

 More Beginner Camping Tips